hazelcast/hazelcast/hazelcast-documentation/src/DistributedComputing.md

 #### Runnable

-In Hazelcast, when you implement a task as `java.util.concurrent.runnable` (a task that does not return a value), you implement Callable and Serializable.
+In Hazelcast, when you implement a task as `java.util.concurrent.runnable` (a task that does not return a value), you implement Runnable and Serializable.

 Below is Runnable example code.
 It is a task that waits for some time and echoes a message.